Selena Gomez & The Weeknd: Their Steamy FaceTime Sessions Keeping Romance Hot

 Selena Gomez, 24, and The Weeknd, 27, are turning their romance into a long distance relationship these days, as the “Starboy” singer is off in Europe touring until Mar.
 13. Three weeks isn’t THAT long to be apart, but thanks to modern technology they’re constantly in touch.
 “They do it all, text, call and send pictures and video chat.
 They do the whole thing.
 They are always a moment away from each other and they make it very easy to get a hold of one another,” a source tells HollywoodLife.com EXCLUSIVELY.

 Fortunately for Selly, she’s not worried at all that The Weeknd might step out on her while he’s making his way from country to country.
 “Trust is paramount to Selena and she has zero negative thoughts on anything weird happening.
 She has complete trust in him because she wants him to feel the same way about her,” our insider adds.
-After all of the alleged cheating that Justin Bieber, 22, put her through while he was on tour during their relationship, it must feel so good to have a man that you know won’t be stepping out with other women.
+After all of the alleged cheating that Justin Bieber, 22, put her through while he was on tour during their relationship, it must feel so good to have a man she knows won’t be fooling around with groupies.

 Selena Throws The Weeknd A Surprise Party — See Pics